-1 Discuss key concepts such as terrorism, radicalization and counter-terrorism and apply these concepts to contemporary cases.
-2 Identify the main actors involved in efforts at tackling terrorism and analyse their primary objectives.
-3 Explore the strategies, tools and resources used by counter-terrorist actors and discuss the rationale behind each strategy.
-4 Examine the significance of terrorism and the efforts to tackle its various forms.
+1 Reflect on key concepts such as terrorism, radicalization and counter-terrorism and apply these concepts to contemporary cases.
+2 Identify the various types of terrorism, the main actors involved in terrorism and counter-terrorism and analyse their primary objectives.
+3 Evaluate the strategies, tools and resources available to (counter-)terrorist actors and discuss the rationale behind each strategy and (the effects of) the use of certain strategies, tools and technology.